 An easy way to transport other young persons if you are already going in that direction or if this is deemed to be the safest way to transport to/from or in between activities.

-- You are not allowed to be alone in a car with a young person of whom you are not a parent of
+A Leader is not allowed to be alone in a car with a young person of whom you are not a parent.
+However, the following situations are permitted:

-- Transporting your child and a friend or two if heading in that direction
+- Transporting your child and a friend or more young persons if heading in that direction

 - For trips longer than this, please consult with your GLV